gamalmubarak/Candidate_Search/README.md

 ## Deployment

 The application is deployed on Render.
-You can access it at: [Deployed Application URL](#)
+You can access it at: [https://candidate-search-xr8v.onrender.com](#)

 see this screenshots of the app:
 ![https://1drv.ms/i/c/3b216777a5c674e6/EQakyNRX5eNInoraZ2iVCYoBYNJg7E5CbTXHHcCBcKCc4Q?e=rVfVkB](#)